 It’s important to get really clear about this before beginning.
 For instance, if you’re PunchDrunk (creators of Sleep No More) and working on your next moody, slightly-spooky project, then your desired outcome is very different than if you’re Maryellis Bunn (creator of the Ice Cream Museum) working on your next rainbow-hued, Instagram-inspired experience.

-So, what is the purpose and desired outcome of your event?
+What is the purpose of your event?

 Draw a timeline of the event.
 The timeline would include touch points or major actions that will happen throughout the day(s) of the event (examples: guest registration, start of program, keynote speaker, mid-morning break, etc.)

 Then, through the timeline, map the emotional highs and lows of the event experience.
 Label the action/emotion of each peak and valley.
 For instance:

 Flat line (w oppty to be a high emotion point) /

 Feeling: is it dull frustration because of a slow line and lack of organization, or is it bemused and delighted by the lollipop a volunteer in costume just handed you as you wait?

 Feeling: is it excitement as the guest receives a conference bag filled with goodies and clear directions on what to do next, or is it anxiety as the registration desk gets backed up as the show starts?